 The Bettina Haupt Foundation is administered in trust by the GDCh and was founded by Prof. Dr. Heinz Sperlich and his wife Ingeborg to commemorate their daughter Dr. Bettina Haupt, née Sperlich, who herself worked in the field of the history of chemistry .

-The Bettina Haupt Foundation is announcing the Bettina Haupt Young Scientist Award for the year 2024.
-The foundation promotes research in the history of chemistry by honoring outstanding work by young scientists from German-speaking countries.
-The prize is endowed with EUR 1500.
+The Bettina Haupt Foundation is offering the Bettina-Haupt-Förderpreis for the history of chemistry for 2026.
+The foundation promotes research in the history of chemistry by recognizing outstanding work by young researchers from German-speaking countries.
+The prize is endowed with EUR 1,500.

-Both published and publication-ready works on any topic from the history of chemistry are considered, including articles, as long as they have at least been accepted for publication in a high-ranking journal .
-Collaborative works by several authors as well as thematically related individual works can also be awarded.
-Published works should not be older than three years.
+Both published and publishable works on any topic in the history of chemistry will be considered, including articles accepted for publication in at least a high-ranking journal .
+Collaborative works by multiple authors and thematically related individual works may also be considered.
+Published works should be no more than three years old.

 Location at the time of the award | |||